PrinceAsia/wordlist-similar-keyword/README.md

 return results array

-* - Don't need if we need only word's similar variants (because SQL LIKE operator solves these)
+*Don't need if we need only word's similar variants (because SQL LIKE operator solves these)

 #******************** Algorithm finished ********************#